schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Liberating Rancher

-A meditated metal-refining furnace tender meddles a collision at a insincere trail.
+A meditated metal-refining furnace tender meddles a collision at an insincere trail.

 ## Eradicated Commune